 - Non-municipal seasonal residential systems serving a designated facility

-The Walkerton Clean Water Centre is the course administrator for the Ministry of the Environment and Climate Change Operation of Small Drinking Water Systems Course.
+The Walkerton Clean Water Centre is the course administrator for the Ministry’s Operation of Small Drinking Water Systems Course.

 The main purpose of the course is to help the trained person understand the basic concepts related to the operation and maintenance of small drinking water systems.
 The information covered in this course refers to the most common techniques used in Ontario.